 Stefan Uhlenbrook is Director of the United Nations World Water Assessment Programme (WWAP) hosted by UNESCO.
-Before joining WWAP, he was professor for hydrology at UNESCO-IHE, where he held the position of vice-rector from 2013 on.
+Before joining WWAP, he was professor for hydrology at IHE Delft Institute for Water Education, where he held the position of vice-rector from 2013 on.
 Uhlenbrook was with the university of Freiburg Germany from 1996 to 2004 as assistant and associate professor.
 His main interests are the impacts of global changes on water as well as issues related to capacity building, with particular emphasis on developing countries and countries in transition.

 Expert Commenters & Moderators

 Rudolph Cleveringa, Dutch origin, has a degree in agricultural engineering from Wageningen University in The Netherlands and over 35 years of global experience and engagement in various aspects of development – ranging from operational land, water and rural infrastructure projects to programme and policy advisory work.
 He has broad experience of working in collaborative partnerships and has managed both larger units and smaller project teams across diverse cultures and disciplines.